CMPS-2200/recitation-03-template/recitation-03.md

 **Name (Team Member 1):**_________________________
 **Name (Team Member 2):**_________________________

 In this recitation, we will investigate recurrences for work and span of algorithms.
+Unlike other recitations, you may add your answers directly to this document.
+You do not need to use an `answers.md`.

 ## Tree method (7.5 pts)
 Solve the following recurrences using the tree method.